About Beardy Guy

 I spent much of my time in the 1990s working with a variety of community organizations in Memphis, TN and it was in this context that I began doing design work.
 I had no degree in design or art and very little experience but there was a need and no one able or willing to learn the software, process or skills.
 I took on many of these tasks as an opportunity to learn and contribute something at the same time.
 I made it my mission to learn everything I could and to put that knowledge to use in my community.
 It wasn't long before I was the guy people called when they needed a website or newsletter or help with a computer.

 To this day I continue the same work setting up websites, developing databases, providing tech support, creating brochures and presentations.
 It is work that I truly enjoy and if the need arises I look forward to sharing my enthusiasm (obsession) with you!
 Most of my work these days is centered in Madison County, Missouri.
 In late 2008 I moved to Fredericktown which is the County Seat of Madison County.
 It is a beautiful area with many amazing small towns such as Marquand and Ironton nestled into the countryside.
 I spent many of my summer vacations visiting my grandparents in this area and when I had a chance to move here I took it.
-When I'm not working on Macs or designing websites I'm living a long-held dream of a homestead style small farm with gardens, orchards and chickens.
+When I'm not creating brochures or designing websites I'm likely walking in the woods in search of the next photograph.

 While a great deal of my work is for local clients in Fredericktown, Marquand, and Farmington, I am happy to take-on long distance work and currently have clients in Tennessee, California, New York and as far away as Ireland, Australia and New Zealand.